senoni-research/timesfm/quantile.md

 5. Simulate inventory outcomes (stockouts, holding) before deploying
 6. Monitor and adjust quantile choice based on realized costs

+Operational tips:
+- If shortage cost dwarfs holding (Cu ≫ Co), prefer a higher quantile and consider a conservative seasonal rail; if holding dominates, use a lower quantile and enforce caps.
+- Automate submission validations (row order, column names, zero counts) to avoid last‑mile errors.
+- Keep traditional models (e.g., TBATS/ARIMA) in a separate environment when dependency constraints differ; quantile workflows can coexist during transition.

 ## Why This Matters

 Quantile forecasts transform predictive uncertainty from a source of risk into a managed input for smarter inventory strategies.
 Instead of "forecast then add safety stock," you **forecast at the required service/cost level**.